Frequently asked questions about the 2030 Challenge

 A. Yes, The Environmental Protection Agency (EPA) has available an online tool, Target Finder, that enables users to determine the average energy consumption of specific building types in a specific region, as well as to determine energy reduction targets in accordance with the 2030 Challenge.
 Target Finder should be the first resource in determining a projects energy consumption target.
 Architecture 2030 recommends not inputting information into Section 4, Estimated Design Energy when determining your energy consumption target, to ensure a baseline that is an average building with an average fuel mix.

-A. If a project’s building type is not available in Target Finder:
+A. If a project’s building type or median site EUI is not available in Target Finder there are a number of strategies that can be used to establish an appropriate baseline:*